-11. The configuration using the Setup Wizard is complete.
-To configure any other Bridges on your network, run this Setup Wizard again.
+12. The configuration using the Setup Wizard is complete.
+To configure any other Wireless-G Ethernet Bridges on your network, run this Setup Wizard again.
+To register the Bridge, click the Online Registration button.
 To exit the Setup Wizard, click the Exit button.